PERMANENT-ENVIRONMENTAL-PUBLIC ART-CREATIVE CONSERVATION COLLABORATIVE-COMMISSION

 COMMISSIONED BY: City of Burlington, Burlington City Arts, Burlington, Vermont

-TEAM: Nancy Winship Milliken, Ben Graham, Industrial Four, Declan McCabe, Andrew Milliken
+TEAM: Nancy Winship Milliken, Ben Graham, Industrial Four, Lorna Loy, Andrew Milliken

 POLLINATOR HABITAT: Bee the Change